 - you have difficulties with a complicated grief reaction to the loss of a loved one

 - you are faced with a career change and need vocational advice and assessment

 This is by no means an exhaustive list of the reasons why a person might consult a psychologist.
-If you feel like you need someone to talk to, either to help sort out your difficulties or to obtain suggestions and support not available from other people in your life, a psychologist may be able to help you.
+If you feel like you need someone to talk to, either to help sort out your difficulties or to obtain suggestions and support not available from other people in your life, one of our psychologists may be able to help you.